 Each of you has to find your own answer to these questions.
 Socrates, one of the philosophers we're going to read, said wisdom means knowing how little you know.
 Socrates was a pompous ass, but there is wisdom in what he says about wisdom.

 If I do my job, by the end of this course you'll question all authorities, including me.
-You'll question what you've been told about the nature of reality, about the purpose of life, about what it mean to be a good person.
+You'll question what you've been told about the nature of reality, about the purpose of life, about what it means to be a good person.
 Because that, for me, is the point of the humanities: they keep us from being trapped by our own desire for certainty.

 I responded: "Garry, you're right that science if properly taught should incorporate skepticism.
 But science is becomingly increasingly dogmatic and arrogant in our era, which is why we need the humanities to foster a healthy anti-dogmatism."